-Best Over-Ear Headphones Buying Guide: Welcome to TechRadar's round-up of the best Hi-Fi over-ear headphones you can buy in 2018.
+The Best Over-Ear Headphones Buying Guide: Welcome to TechRadar's round-up of the best Hi-Fi over-ear headphones that you can buy in 2019.

-With that said, this guide will focus on sound quality above all else.
-There are a couple of wireless and noise-cancelling equipped choices in our list, but that's only because they sound great in addition to packing these features.
+To make things easier for audiophiles, this guide will focus on sound quality above all else.
+There are a few wireless and noise-cancelling equipped choices in our list, but that's only because they sound great in addition to packing these new features.

 What are the best over-ear headphones?

 BEST SOUND: Professional headphones that know how to have fun

 Acoustic design: Open | Weight: 370 g | Cable length: 9.8 ft or 3.9 ft | Frequency response: 5-40,000Hz | Drivers: N/A | Driver type: N/A | Sensitivity: 102dB | Impedance: 250 ohms | Battery life: N/A | Wireless range: N/A | NFC: N/A